 The leeward or west side of Oahu is called Wai'anae and is filled with pineapple fields.
 Although there are many lovely coastal stops on this drier and poorer side of the island, it has received a somewhat unwarranted bad reputation.
 In decades past, violent crimes against tourists did occur but mostly now the only threat is petty theft.

-We at Hawaii Guide are huge supporters of preserving the waters around Oahu as well as the other Hawaiian islands.
-If you feel the same, the Be Reef Safe, a global campaign that empowers consumers and businesses to make positive choices for our oceans and reefs
+We here at GuideofUS- Hawaii are huge supporters of preserving the waters around Oahu as well as the other Hawaiian islands.
+If you feel the same, we encourage you to check out the Be Reef Safe initiative, a global campaign that empowers consumers and businesses to make positive choices for our oceans and reefs